peteroupc/peteroupc.github.io/exporand.md

 <a id=Arithmetic></a>
 ### Arithmetic

-Arithmetic between two partially-sampled random numbers is not exactly trivial.
-The naïve approach of adding, multiplying or dividing two partially-sampled random numbers _A_ and _B_ (see also (Brassard et al., 2019)<sup>[**(11)**](#Note11)</sup>) may result in a partially-sampled number _C_ that is only an approximation (even if _C_'s distribution is close to the ideal by a given number of digit places), in the sense that appending additional digits to _C_ (so that _C_ now has _d_ fractional digits) may cause _C_ to follow a distribution that is not close to the ideal distribution (that is, the distribution that _C_ would have if _A_ and _B_ had more digits) by _d_ fractional digit places.
+Arithmetic between two PSRNs is not exactly trivial.
+The naïve approach of adding, multiplying or dividing two PSRNs _A_ and _B_ (see also (Brassard et al., 2019)<sup>[**(11)**](#Note11)</sup>) may result in a partially-sampled number _C_ that is not close to the ideal distribution once additional digits of _C_ are sampled uniformly at random (see properties 2 and 3 above).

 On the other hand, partially-sampled-number arithmetic may be possible by relating the relative probabilities of each digit, in the result's digit expansion, to some kind of formula.
-(This ignores trivial arithmetic operations, such as addition by half provided the radix is even, or negation &mdash; both operations mentioned in (Karney 2014)<sup>[**(1)**](#Note1)</sup> &mdash; or operations affecting the integer part only.)
+(This ignores trivial arithmetic operations, such as addition by half provided the base (radix) is even, or negation &mdash; both operations mentioned in (Karney 2014)<sup>[**(1)**](#Note1)</sup> &mdash; or operations affecting the integer part only.)
 For example, I can show empirically that when an exponential(1) random number is multiplied by a uniform \[0, 1\] random number, the following (approximate) probabilities of 1 occur in the following positions of the result's binary expansion:

 | Position after the point |  Approx. prob. of 1 |
   --- | --- |